 The operational team at the University that hosts the Chair, supports the work of the UNESCO Chair secretariat and plays an active role in the implementation of the activities described in the workplan.
 The operational team is supervised by the University that hosts the Chair.

 The UNESCO Chair secretariat supports the daily management of the UNESCO Chair.
 It coordinates and supports all activities based on dialogue, including scientific and research support.
-The secretariat is hosted by Mutuelle Générale de l’Education Nationale (MGEN) Foundation and the University Clermont Auvergne (UCA) Foundation.
+The secretariat is hosted by la Fondation d’entreprise Mutuelle Générale de l’Education Nationale (MGEN) and the University of Clermont Auvergne (UCA) Foundation.

-The secretariat consists of the Chair Holder, the Chair Manager and two project officers.
+The secretariat consists of two co-Chair holders, the Chair manager and three project officers.

 The Chair secretariat writes a yearly work plan based on the agreement with UNESCO.
 This workplan is approved by the Steering Committee.
 The Operational team, the MGEN Foundation together with the Chair secretariat are responsible for the implementation of the workplan.

 At the time there are three Chairs on Global Health & Education, one is co-hosted by the University of Clermont Auvergne and the University of Huddersfield in Europe, one by Osaka University in Japan and one by Peking University in P.R.
 China.

 In order to create a coherent dynamic, the framework and activities are the same but the workplan is tailored to the contexts and cultures.
 Each UNESCO Chair has its own Steering Committee (SC) which oversees the activities of the Chair.
 The Steering Committee Terms of Reference apply for each Chair, and there may be regional additions/adaptations.
 There is only one global Scientific and Ethical Committee (SEC) operating for all UNESCO Chairs Global Health & Education.